grzesiek-galezowski/tdd-ebook/manuscript/230_Designing_for_composabiity_protocols.md

 }
 ~~~

-Its implementation can pass all fields into this destination like so:
+The implementation of `Session`, e.g. a `RealSession` can pass all fields into this destination like so:

 {lang="csharp"}
 ~~~
-public class TimedSession : Session
+public class RealSession : Session
 {
   //...